+Merging traffic laws govern who is at fault in these types of accidents.
 Merging onto a highway in the San Francisco Bay Area can be challenging.
 We have all seen how congested our region’s roads can get.
 Unfortunately, in some cases, major accidents occur when motorists are trying to merge.
 This raises an important question: Who is at fault for a merging accident in California?

 You Need to Know Which Driver Had the Right-of-Way